yashrajdesai/GSoC-2021-Report/README.md

 ### 1. Keywords search
   - *Final outcome:*\
       Keywords search field can internally query all the fields of the database and return results accordingly.
+  - *Methodology*\
+      Used Elasticsearch query DSL format in backend.
 <center>

 | Keyword's search |